0mlml/commandlineclicker/README.md

 ```

 ## Examples
 Here are some examples of scripts.
-The can all be saved to a file and loaded with the `< <filename>` command.:
+They can all be saved to a file and loaded with the `< <filename>` command.:
 ### Separate 'ON'-hotkey and 'OFF'-hotkey autoclicker
 ```
 ! quiet true